8bitkick/PlayUEF/README.md

 Just connect your computer's cassette port to the headphone socket on a laptop or smartphone and you're ready to load games!

-You can try a demo version of it, connected to over 1000 games in the STH archive at http://www.8bitkick.cc/playuef.html
+You can try a demo version of it at http://playuef.8bitkick.cc

 ![Cassette player](/docs/tape.gif?raw=true)